 Before you submit your application to the hiring manager, proofread it and then send the email to yourself or a friend.
 This allows you to make sure that:

-- There are no typos or grammatical mistakes
+- There are no formatting or spelling mistakes

 - No attachments are missing